AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

 ## Translate content

-Use this intelligent feature to translate the selected content to the target language.
+Use this intelligent feature to translate the selected content to the target language, making it highly useful when adding notes in different languages.
 For example, you can add content in English and quickly translate it into Arabic.

 Perform the following steps to translate the content: